techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-htc-u23-pro-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 On your iPod, navigate to the Settings menu and select Bluetooth.
 Enable Bluetooth on the Android device by accessing its settings as well.
 Make sure that you have set both devices to discoverable mode.

-**Step 2:** Pair the Honor Magic 5 devices.
+**Step 2:** Pair the HTC U23 Pro devices.

-Search for available Bluetooth devices on your Honor Magic 5, and select your iPod from the list.
+Search for available Bluetooth devices on your HTC U23 Pro, and select your iPod from the list.
 Likewise, confirm the pairing request on your iPod.

 **Step 3**: Initiate file transfer.

 Once paired, locate the music files on your iPod that you wish to transfer.
-Use the sharing or send via Bluetooth option (this may vary depending on your iPod model) to send the selected music files to your Honor Magic 5.
+Use the sharing or send via Bluetooth option (this may vary depending on your iPod model) to send the selected music files to your HTC U23 Pro.

 **Step 4:** Accept the files on Android.